Case Study: The “Sugar Daddy” Abuser

 An In-Depth Look into Keystone’s Elder Financial Abuse Case: The “Sugar Daddy” Abuser

-The older man told some of his close personal contacts, including his friend and financial adviser, that if he didn’t create a new trust, he feared his young lover would leave him.
-Despite the financial adviser raising concerns, the decedent proceeded with creating a trust that named the lover as the sole beneficiary and trustee.
+The older man told some of his close personal contacts, including his friend and financial adviser, that he feared his young lover would leave him if he didn’t create a new trust.
+Despite the financial adviser raising concerns, the decedent proceeded with creating a trust that named his young lover as the sole beneficiary and trustee.
 Approximately three weeks later, the decedent was found dead in his home.
-It would be an understatement to call the circumstances surrounding the decedent’s death strange; the evidence suggested possible foul play, even though law enforcement ruled the death as accidental.

-The decedent’s ex-husband, understandably distraught over the decedent’s untimely death, shopped this case around extensively to other attorneys.
-Given the fact that neither the ex-husband nor Keystone’s clients were directly related to the decedent (and were, in fact, related to the decedent through the ex-husband), and the decedent’s estate plan had been prepared by one of the preeminent estate planning firms in Los Angeles, most of the prospective attorneys passed on the case, believing that Keystone’s clients would not be sympathetic figures to the court.
-Keystone’s attorneys believed in the clients and decided to take the risk.
-Keystone ultimately proved to them that their faith was not misplaced, and that the case was worth fighting.
+Understandably distraught by the decedent’s untimely death, the decedent’s ex-husband shopped this case around extensively to other attorneys.
+Given the fact that neither the ex-husband nor Keystone’s clients were directly related to the decedent at the time of his death, and that the decedent’s estate plan had been prepared by one of the preeminent estate planning firms in Los Angeles, most firms passed on the case, believing Keystone’s clients would not be sympathetic figures to the court.

 Clear and Convincing Evidence

 “Anytime you have a trust instrument that’s executed and notarized, the presumption is that it’s a valid document.
-The law looks at that and says, ‘OK, this is presumptively valid,’” Roee Kaufman, the Senior Associate at Keystone who handled the day-to-day of the case explains.
+The law looks at that and says, ‘OK, this is presumptively valid,’” Roee Kaufman, the Senior Associate at Keystone who handled the day-to-day of the case, explains.
 “To contest it, you have to bear the burden of proof, and it’s a high burden.”

 But when the evidence is clear and convincing, a favorable outcome is possible.